thaddavis/hthaogcrj-practice/READMEs/pt_1.md

 touch Dockerfile.dev
 ```

-And populate the devcontainer.json with this content
+And let’s populate the devcontainer.json with this content
 And populate the Dockerfile.dev with this content

 The code we just added looks a bit hectic but it’s actually quite useful.

 These files will build a little mini-computer that will run on top of our actual computer.
-This mini-computer, called a “Docker Container”, is where we will write all the code for powering our application
+This mini-computer, called a “Container”, is where we’ll write almost all the code for powering our application

-When we’re finished with this walkthrough, we can delete this “Docker Container” (or mini-computer) and our base machine (aka our laptop or Desktop or whatever we’re using) will be left clean as if nothing ever happened…
+When finishing this walkthrough, we can easily delete this “Container” (or mini-computer) to keep our base machine (aka our laptop or Desktop or whatever we’re using) clean as if nothing ever happened to it…

-In addition to helping us stay organized, “Docker Containers” are also compatible with Cloud platforms like AWS, GCP, and Azure so using them for development will make running our application in the cloud easy as we’ll shortly see.
+In addition to helping us stay organized, the use of “Containers” is highly compatible with Cloud platforms like AWS, GCP, and Azure.
+So using them for development will make running our application in the cloud easy as we’ll shortly see.

-The Dockerfile.dev does most of the work of configuring our “Docker Container” while the devcontainer.json file mostly outlines how VSCode should connect to the “Docker Container” and allow us to edit the files inside of it.
+To shed some light on what these files are doing, the Dockerfile.dev does most of the work of configuring our “Container” while the devcontainer.json mostly outlines how our editor should connect to this “Container” and allow us to edit the files inside of it.

-The Dockerfile.dev is creating a “mini-computer” that comes with Python, .git, gcloud, and Docker installed WHILE the devcontainer.json file is telling VSCode to, by default, open the /code folder in this “mini-computer” when we want to view files inside of it among other things like, for example, on lines 24 & 25 we’re are configuring the Docker client installed in the “Docker Container” to forward commands to the Docker server running on our base machine…
+If we take a closer look at the Dockerfile.dev, we see it’s creating a “mini-computer” for us that comes installed with Python, .git, gcloud, and a Docker client (we’re installing a Docker client so we can send instructions to the Docker server on our base machine from inside the Container)

+If we take a closer look at the devcontainer.json, we see it’s telling VSCode to open the /code folder in this “mini-computer” when attaching to it.

 https://docs.docker.com/get-started/docker-overview/#docker-architecture

-When we use a “Docker Container” for the purpose of developing applications in it, we call it a “Dev Container”…
+FYI: When we use a “Docker Container” for the purpose of developing applications in it, we call it a “Dev Container”…

-In the coming sections, we will use another “Docker Container” that is almost identical to our “Dev Container” for running our application in GCP.
-We will refer to this 2nd container as our “Production Container”.
-Don’t sweat it if this confusing.
-It’ll makes sense shortly.
-Let’s move on.
+In the coming sections, we will use another “Container”, almost identical to this “Dev Container”, but for running our application in GCP.
+We’ll refer to this 2nd container as our “Production Container”.

+Don’t worry if this is confusing to you.
+It’ll all make sense shortly.
+Let’s move on…

-If we type these key strokes into VSCode, SHIFT + COMMAND + P, we’ll pop open the “Command Palette” (as it’s so called) and we can select an option called “Reopen in Container” to trigger a script provided by the “Dev Containers” extension that will build a “Docker Container” based on the configuration we’ve specified.
+If we type these key strokes into VSCode or Cursor, SHIFT + COMMAND + P, we’ll pop open the “Command Palette” (as it’s so called) and we can search & select an option that says “Reopen in Container” to trigger a script provided by the “Dev Containers” extension that will build a “Docker Container” based on the configuration we’ve just specified.

-Before we select this option though, let’s look at the Docker Desktop GUI that comes with Docker to compare the before and after…
+Before we select this option tho, let’s take a look at the Docker Desktop UI that we got when installing Docker to can compare the before and after of happens when “Reopening our project folder” in a container”…

-At the moment we see that the Docker GUI shows no Containers, Images, or Volumes.
+At the moment we see that the Docker GUI shows no Containers, no Images, and no Volumes.

-Now let’s select the “Reopen in Container” option and see what happens…
+Let’s now select the “Reopen in Container” option in the command palette and watch what happens…

-You will have a wait few moments the first time you build this “Dev Container” BUT after it’s built, launching it will only take a few seconds…
+You will have a wait few moments the first time you build a “Dev Container” BUT after it’s built, launching it will only take a few seconds…

-Now that the Container is finished building let’s take another look at the Docker Desktop GUI…
+After the Container has finished building let’s take another look at the Docker Desktop UI…

 We see blah, blah, blah.
-This will make sense shortly…
+What this all means will make sense shortly…

-If we come back to VSCode and pop open the built-in terminal again to confirm where we are on the file system, we will see that VSCode is connected to the /code folder at the root of the Dev container and NOT the original folder we first opened.
+If we come back to VSCode and pop open the built-in terminal again to confirm where we are on the file system now, we see that VSCode is connected to the /code folder at the root of the Dev container and NOT the original folder we first opened.

-We will continue developing our application inside of this Dev Container…
+We’ll be building our PRODUCTION application inside of this Dev Container…

-Let’s quickly confirm all the software we’ll need is installed…
+Let’s quickly confirm all the software we’ll need is indeed installed…

 ```sh
 python --version